AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/send-a-list-to-adobe-experience-cloud.md

 >[!NOTE]
 >
->A HIPAA-ready deployment of a Marketo instance cannot use this feature.
+>A HIPAA-ready deployment of a Marketo Engage instance cannot use this feature.

 >[!PREREQUISITES]
 >